Division (mathematics): Notation

 This form is infrequent except in elementary arithmetic.
 ISO 80000-2-10.6 states it should not be used.
+(The ÷ symbol is used to indicate subtraction or numerical range in some European countries so its use may be misunderstood.)
 This division sign is also used alone to represent the division operation itself, as for instance as a label on a key of a calculator.
 The obelus was introduced by Swiss mathematician Johann Rahn in 1659 in Teutsche Algebra.
-The ÷ symbol is used to indicate subtraction in some European countries, so its use may be misunderstood.

 In some non-English-speaking countries, a colon is used to denote division: